 Since I wrote ‘Your Big Hairy Audacious Goals are Creating Resistance and Repelling Trust,’ I’ve been thinking about how a manager’s vision can get in the way of the work being done and what is working well.

-Vision defined: An aspirational description of what an organization would like to achieve or accomplish in the mid-term or long-term future.
+Vision defined: An aspirational description of what an organization would like to achieve or accomplish in the mid-term or long-term.
 It is intended to serve as a clear guide for choosing current and future courses of action.

 This sounds aspirational and like something organizations should have until we remove the ‘jargon monoxide’ and think, how does work get done?